-- of a person under the age of 18 will be governed by the 1996 Convention76 until the person reaches the age of 18.
-After the person concerned has reached the age of 18, the measure of protection that is intended to remain effective will be governed by the 2000 Convention.77 - 3.12 In principle, the Convention may not be applied following the death of the adult.
-It may not be used, for instance, to give effect to post-mortem powers of representation of the adult.
-However, after the death of the adult, some provisions of the Convention may be applicable, insofar as they relate to acts or measures taken during the adult's life (e.g., funeral arrangements or the cancellation of ongoing contracts, such as a housing lease).78 In addition, some provisions of the Convention may be applicable to powers of representation exercised at the time the adult was still alive. - Example 3.CBA
+insofar as they relate to acts or measures taken during the adult's life (e.g., funeral arrangements or the cancellation of ongoing contracts, such as a housing lease).75 In addition, some provisions of the Convention may be applicable to powers of representation exercised at the time the adult was still alive.

 For some time, an adult, habitually resident in Contracting Party A has been living with a terminal illness which increasingly impairs their personal faculties.
-A few years ago, it became necessary for a competent authority in Contracting Party A to intervene and designate an assistant decision-maker for the adult, in accordance with domestic guardianship legislation on the protection of adults.
+A few years ago, it became necessary for a competent authority in Contracting Party A to intervene and designate an assistant decision-maker for the adult, in accordance with domestic legislation on the protection of adults.
 Shortly after their appointment, the adult instructs their assistant decision-maker that following their death, a lease agreement between the adult and tenants who are living in a property the adult owns in Contracting Party B should be terminated.
 During a recent visit to their healthcare provider, the adult was informed that their illness has taken a turn for the worse and that they will most likely pass away within the next few months.
-Exercising their powers granted by the competent authority in Contracting Party A and in accordance to with the instructions given to them by the adult, the assistant decision-maker arranges for the termination of the lease agreement.
+Exercising their powers granted by the competent authority in Contracting Party A and in accordance with the instructions given to them by the adult, the assistant decision-maker arranges for the termination of the lease agreement.
 The parties agree that the lease agreement will be terminated following the death of the adult and that the tenants will have to vacate the property within six weeks of the death of the adult.
 Six weeks after the death of the adult, the assistant decision-maker, still acting in accordance with their powers, reminds the tenants that the lease agreement has been terminated and that they must vacate the property, collects their keys, and ensures that the property is in adequate condition.

-- 3.13 The 2000 Convention does not require an adult to be habitually resident in a Contracting Party to fall within the scope of the Convention; the geographical scope of the Convention varies with each provision.79 - C. Which matters are covered by the 2000 Convention?
+- 3.13 The 2000 Convention does not require an adult to be habitually resident in a Contracting Party to fall within the scope of the Convention; the geographical scope of the Convention varies with each provision.76 - C. Which matters are covered by the 2000 Convention?

 3.14 Article 3 includes an illustrative list of measures which are covered under the 2000 Convention.
-As measures directed to the protection of the person or property of the adult are can be different across domestic legal systems, this list is non-exhaustive and is intended to be broad in scope.80 In some cases, there may be overlapping measures; this makes no difference, since the set of rules to which they are all subject is the same.81
+As measures directed to the protection of the person or property of the adult can be different across domestic legal systems, this list is non-exhaustive and is intended to be broad in scope.77 In some cases, there may be overlapping measures; this makes no difference, since the set of rules to which they are all subject is the same.78 and to reject an application, this decision falls under the scope of the Convention and Contracting Parties have a duty to recognise it, without prejudice to reconsideration, if justified by a change of circumstances.79